Executive Headteacher’s Welcome

 We work together as a big team at Brooke.
 This includes children, staff, parents, governors and many members of our fantastically supportive community.
 The children’s voice in school is so important, they make decisions about changes that are made.
-Each year we have democratic elections where children are chosen to represent their class on our school council.
+Each year we have democratic elections where children are chosen to represent their class on our school council and their house captain.
 We work really closely with our community.
 St Peter’s Church, and the Rev. Lynn Chapman, hosts our annual Harvest festival, Remembrance service, Christmas service, Easter service and Leaver’s service.
-We are incredibly lucky to have such close links to our church, our developing partnership with Hempnall Primary and also the other schools in the Framingham Earl cluster.
-As vice-chair of Educate Norfolk, I am proud to work widely across the Norfolk Education landscape to support other colleagues and to enhance what we can offer the children by working together and sharing support.
+We are incredibly lucky to have such close links to our church, our federation with Hempnall Primary and also the links we have with other schools in the Framingham Earl cluster.
+As vice-chair of Educate Norfolk, I am proud to work widely across the Norfolk Education landscape to support other colleagues and to enhance what we can offer the children of Norfolk by working together, sharing support, and supporting them to FLOURISH.

 The Brooke PTFA do a fantastic job, as a dedicated and much valued team of volunteers, to help raise money and support the school.
 If you are interested in finding out more about the PTFA, or joining them, please see their dedicated section of this site.